 Buzz 2 2008 is an animation video, sound, glass, bacteria, and wine installation.

-While the bee networks buzz and the telephonic networks beep and the satellite networks autonomously vibrate with human and machinic activity our own digestive systems become part of this network as the ingesting of wine influences and further extends our social networks.
+While the bee networks buzz and the telephonic networks beep, and the satellite networks autonomously vibrate with human and machinic activity, our digestive systems become part of this network as the ingesting of wine influences and further extends our social networks.

-As you drink your wine, I think it important to acknowledge the yeast bacteria, bees, flowers, grapes, computers, and satellites, all autonomous intertwined networks expressing symbiogenesis at different scales.
+As you drink your wine, I think it essential to acknowledge the yeast bacteria, bees, flowers, grapes, computers, and satellites, all autonomous intertwined networks expressing a natural and machine symbiogenesis at different scales.

-The production of this work was at Pilchuck Glass School in Stanwood Washinton.
+This work was produced at Pilchuck Glass School in Stanwood, Washinton.

 Glass ear sculpting: Carly